 A Golf Club on the Move

-Four years later, a move was again forced on the golfers by subdivision; a group of the golfers formed the Box Hill Golf Club and moved to a site just south of Canterbury Road (then known as Delaney Road) where a 9-hole course was established.
-The first AGM of the Box Hill Golf Club was held on 25 April 1913.
+The first known site for Box Hill Golf Club was a site just south of Canterbury Road (then known as Delaney Road)where a 9 hole course was established.
+The first AGM of Box Hill Golf Club was held on 25th April 1913.

 The club yet again fell victim to subdivision in 1924 and leased property along Doncaster Road where an 18-hole course was laid out among the orchards.
 A new committee was formed, taking over the assets of Box Hill Golf Club and adopting the name Eastern Golf Club.
 Box Hill Club as a separate entity remained in recess until the name was resurrected in 1933 when Mr J.P.C Wellard built the “The Box Hill Public Golf Links” on the site of much of today’s front nine.
 A group of social players formed a new version of Box Hill Golf Club.